 Hashimoto’s disease can be hard to diagnose during pregnancy because a normal pregnancy and Hashimato often have the same symptoms, including weight gain, and fatigue.
 And postpartum women have been known to present with swelling of the thyroid, or a pre-Hashimato condition, but happily this is only a temporary state.
 However, if you test positive for this condition, medications such as Levothyroxine work well, and often can help the woman begin to produce breastmilk.
 Working with a medical doctor and a lactation consultant is important with this condition.

-This syndrome is a condition that happens after the woman has lost a lot of blood, following the birth of her child.
+This rare syndrome is a condition that happens after the woman has lost a lot of blood, following the birth of her child.
 Blood loss that exceeds the normal range for vaginal birth—up to 500 cc, or for Cesarean birth—up to 1,000 cc, can place a mother at risk for this condition.
-This amount of blood lose can stop her pituitary gland from functioning normally.
+This amount of blood loss can stop her pituitary gland from functioning normally.
 And the pituitary gland is responsible for secreting the milk-making hormones.

 Thankfully, this is, often, only a temporary condition.
 And it can be treated by setting up a pumping schedule and by eating a lot of healthy foods including vegetables and other nutrient dense foods.
 But it also has to be managed by a medical professional.
 Sheehan syndrome is rare, but often overlooked by the medical profession.